 Once leaders know their leadership type, they need to know where they have strengths and where they don’t.
 Leaders should know when to use the right tools.
 A tool kit is not unlike the set of techniques available to leaders: a hammer, a saw, and a wrench are all indispensable when you’re building or repairing something, but they’re not interchangeable.
 The same occurs when leaders are weighing ideas or possible innovative techniques.

 Leaders should also keep an open mind and know their weaknesses.
 Everyone has a worldview and therefore a bias towards a particular strategy or perspective.
 Leaders should partner with others that challenge them.
 Sages and Engineers challenge each other, as do Engineers and Artists.
 Great leaders will develop the appropriate culture and competencies in their company to produce the desired value proposition.
 However, leaders typically favor practices that closely resemble their own preferences instead of changing those practices to fit the situation, to the detriment of the organization.
 Lacking range and knowledge about when you need to enlist others will not result in the desired outcome.

-Additional information can be found on my blog at the.
-The following goes more in-depth into the four types of innovators.
-You can find out what kind of creative leader you are by taking this .
+Additional information can be found on my blog at the Huffington Post.
+The following video goes more in-depth into the four types of innovators.
+You can find out what kind of creative leader you are by taking this quiz.

 This question originally appeared on Quora.

 Discover the power of constructive conflict and how it can help foster innovation.
 By reading The Innovation Code, you will learn how to harness tension and transform it into positive energy to successfully implement your innovation projects.